A-Au/screencap/README.md

 + Simple *nix terminal commmand that can automate the process of taking screenshots of a given URL.
 + Something I made at UofTHacks IV.

+## Getting Started

+Run the following terminal command to install and setup screencap

+    $ ./install.sh

 ## Sample Calls

     screencap 'http://google.com' ./tmp google png 60 iphone